Table of Contents Show

-Helping a loved one with an addiction problem is one of the hardest things to do.
+Helping a loved one with an addiction problem1 is one of the hardest things to do.
 When you do not have the correct information or are going through the same thing yourself, it can be really tough.
-Battling addiction is like battling a life-threatening disease, you need constant vigilance, patience, and a tremendous amount of support.
+Battling addiction is like battling a life-threatening disease2, you need constant vigilance, patience, and a tremendous amount of support.
 The good news is that there are many ways you can help people you care about who are recovering from addiction on an emotional, spiritual, and practical level.

 Here are four ways to help loved ones who are struggling with addiction: